 Since the 1930's, Alcoholics Anonymous (AA) has been the model of hundreds of other "self-help" groups throughout the world.
 Over 100 similar programs have adapted the to concepts to help people with every kind of drug abuse problem, addiction, compulsions, and a wide variety of dysfunctional behaviors.
 Today, millions of people attend 12-Step program meetings around the globe.

-12-Step programs enable individuals to gain freedom over addistions through a process of self-examination of their past, spiritual growth, reconciliation of damaged relationships and sharing burdens with others to provide peace and satisfaction with the present - one day at a time!
+12-Step programs enable individuals to gain freedom over addictions through a combination of examining the past, spiritual growth, accept responsibility for damaged relationships and sharing burdens with others in a way that brings peace and satisfaction with the present - one day at a time!

 Cornerstone Concepts Include:

 - Success requires willingness to change

 - Accepting that you cannot do it yourself.